dmc5179/ansible-tower-workshop/README.md

 | verbose        | Boolean/’false’       | Whether to show information about requests being made.                                                            |
 | description_on | Boolean/’false’       | Whether to show description in human-formatted output.
 [CLI use only]                                             |
 | certificate    | String/’‘             | Path to a custom certificate file that will be used throughout the command.                                       |
-                                           Ignored if –insecure flag if set in command or verify_ssl is set to false
 | use_token      | Boolean/’false’       | Whether to use token-based authentication.
 No longer supported in Tower 3.3 and above                             |

 - To provision all of the pieces of the project simply run the main.yaml playbook